KIrynaW/coast-keepers-project/README.md

         ![Lighthouse statistic generated on Sign Up page - mobile](docs/readme-images/signup-mobile.jpg)

 ### **Manual Testing**
+  - **Browser Testing**
-  - Testing was conducted across three different web browsers; Chrome, Safari and Firefox to ensure that the website works correctly on differen browsers.
-No issues were detected.
+     - Testing was conducted across three different web browsers; *Chrome*, *Edge* and *Firefox* to ensure that the website works correctly on differen browsers.
+     - No issues were detected.

+  - **Website Responsivenes**
+     - Reponsiveness of the website was tested on various Phones, Tablets, Laptops and a Desktop to check for any errors.
-  - Website responsivenes was tested on a Phone, Tablet, Laptop and Desktop and it is confirmed that the website is fully responsive across all device screens.
+     - The results confirmed that the website is fully responsive across all device screens.

+  - **Website Links**
-  - All the iternal and external links were tested to check that they all work correctly and that no link is broken.
-No issues were detected.
+     - All the iternal and external links were tested on phones and laptops as well as *Chrome* , *Edge* and Firefox Browsers.
+     - Results showed that all links are in working order and no link is broken.
+     - No other issues were detected.

+  - **Website Form**
+     - The test was conducted to make sure that when the form is submitted it triggers a correct response and takes the user to the designated location on the website.
+     - It was tested that all the radio buttons and checkbox buttons work correctly and when the compulsary text input fields are not filled it notifies the user.
+     - The Restore button was tested to ensure it clears the data that was inputed.
+     - The results of these test showed no issues.

 ### **User Story Testing**